aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 ### Balance and diversity

-{class}`.Balance` measures mutual information between metadata factors and class labels, and between metadata factors themselves.
+{class}`.Balance` measures mutual information (normalized to [0,1]) between metadata factors and class labels, and between metadata factors themselves.
 A high correlation between a metadata factor and class means the model can use that factor as a shortcut to predict class without learning the actual signal of interest.

 The action depends on whether the correlation is _removable_.
 Some correlations are collection artifacts — if all images of class A were collected in summer and all images of class B in winter, the seasonal metadata factor is spuriously correlated with class.
-The fix is to collect more data that breaks the
-confound: class A images in winter, class B images in summer.
+The fix is to collect more data that breaks the confound: class A images in winter, class B images in summer.
 Other correlations are intrinsic to the task — targets of a certain class genuinely tend to appear at certain sizes or in certain contexts.
-Those correlations cannot be removed;
-they can only be acknowledged and accounted for when interpreting model performance on operational data.
+Those correlations cannot be removed; they can only be acknowledged and accounted for when interpreting model performance on operational data.

 High inter-factor correlation (factor-to-factor rather than factor-to-class) indicates redundancy in the metadata itself — two factors are measuring the same